pyrra-dev/pyrra/README.md

 The following rules would be created for the above example:

 ```
-pyrra-api-errors:increase2w
-pyrra-api-errors:burnrate3m
-pyrra-api-errors:burnrate15m
-pyrra-api-errors:burnrate30m
-pyrra-api-errors:burnrate1h
-pyrra-api-errors:burnrate3h
-pyrra-api-errors:burnrate12h
-pyrra-api-errors:burnrate2d
+http_requests:increase2w
+http_requests:burnrate3m
+http_requests:burnrate15m
+http_requests:burnrate30m
+http_requests:burnrate1h
+http_requests:burnrate3h
+http_requests:burnrate12h
+http_requests:burnrate2d

+The recording rules names are based on the originally provided metric.
+The recording rules contain the necessary labels to uniquely identify the recording rules in case there are multiple ones available.
 ```

 ### Running inside a Kubernetes cluster

 > An example for this mode of operation can be found in [examples/kubernetes](examples/kubernetes).

-Here two deployments are needed: one for the API / frontend and one for the reconciler.
+Here two deployments are needed: one for the API / UI and one for the operator.
 For the first deployment, start the binary with the `api` argument.

 When starting the binary with the `kubernetes` argument, the service will watch the apiserver for `ServiceLevelObjectives`.
 Once a new SLO is picked up,